Instrumental/instrumentald/CUSTOM_METRICS.md

 ```

 Using the previous example, if the `application_load` script ran on a host named `app-0001`, its `memory` and `load` metrics would be submitted to Instrumental as `app-0001.application_load.memory` and `app-0001.application_load.load`.

+The optional third parameter of the above formats, `UNIX_TIME_IN_SECONDS`, represents the time under which the submitted metric should be measured.
+Generally you do not need to provide this value, as `instrument_server` will default to recording the time when it receives the metric from your script as the time under which the measurement should be recorded.

 ### Exit Codes